jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     texinfo
     u-boot-tools

-You'll also want to change the default Ubuntu shell from `dash` to `bash` by running this command from a shell
+You also want to change the default Ubuntu shell from `dash` to `bash` by running this command from a shell

     sudo dpkg-reconfigure dash

 Choose **No** to dash when prompted.

+### Fedora Setup

+I have used Fedora *23* 64-bit workstations.

+The extra packages I needed to install for Yocto were

+    chrpath
+    perl-bignum
+    perl-Thread-Queue
+    texinfo

+and the package group

+    Development Tools

+There might be more packages required since I had already installed *qt-creator* and the *Development Tools* group before I did the first build with Yocto.

+Fedora already uses `bash` as the shell.

 ### Clone the dependency repositories